-IM1 Number, Reasoning, & Data Student Book Skill Builders (SB) IM2 Fractions, Decimals, & Percent Student Book Skill Builders (SB) IM3 Geometry, Measurement, & Graphing Student Book Skill Builders (SB) 3 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number, while a measure of variation describes how its values vary with a single number.
+IM1 Number, Reasoning, &amp; Data Student Book Skill Builders (SB) IM2 Fractions, Decimals, & Percent Student Book Skill Builders (SB) IM3 Geometry, Measurement, & Graphing Student Book Skill Builders (SB) 2.
+Understand that a set of data collected to answer a statistical question has a distribution which can be described by its center, spread, and overall shape.
+61 66 3 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number, while a measure of variation describes how its values vary with a single number.
 62 SB: 46-1, 46-4 65 Summarize and describe distributions.
 4. Display numerical data in plots on a number line, including dot plots, histograms, and box plots.
 66, 71 SB: 47-3 5.
 Summarize numerical data sets in relation to their context, such as by: a.
 Reporting the number of observations.
 67 b.
 Describing the nature of the attribute under investigation, including how it was measured and its units of measurement.
-67 C. Giving quantitative measures of center (median and/or mean) and variability (interquartile range and/or mean absolute deviation), as well as describing any overall pattern and any striking deviations from the overall pattern with reference to the context in which the data were gathered.
+67 с.
+Giving quantitative measures of center (median and/or mean) and variability (interquartile range and/or mean absolute deviation), as well as describing any overall pattern and any striking deviations from the overall pattern with reference to the context in which the data were gathered.
 61, 62 SB: 46-1 to 46-4 65 SB: 48-2 d.
 Relating the choice of measures of center and variability to the shape of the data distribution and the context in which the data were gathered.